Correspondence Courses for Opticians

 As a business owner, you should keep an eye on your inventory, sales, staff and whether your company is doing well or not.
 Having a balance sheet provides you with a snapshot of how your business is doing as well as providing a vital link between your income statement, your day-to-day business activities and the balances in your bank accounts.
 This correspondence course describes the three components that make up a balance sheet including assets, liabilities and equity.
 Creating a trend analysis and loans to shareholders will also be discussed.

-COLLEGE OF OPTICIANS OF ONTARIO APPROVED COURSES AVAILABLE
+COURSES APPROVED BY THE COLLEGE OF OPTICIANS OF ONTARIO

 Femtosecond cataract surgery is considered to be one of the most significant advances in cataract surgery in 50 years.
 Laser cataract surgery has shown excellent results for accurate self-sealing corneal incisions, arcuate incisions to reduce astigmatism, highly circular, strong and well-positioned capsulorhexis and safer and less technically difficult removal of the cataract with almost complete elimination of phacoemulsification.
 Laser technology may allow Ophthalmologists to meet the demands of cataract patients to the same level that has been accomplished with laser vision correction.
 This course reviews the features of this procedure that may significantly improve cataract surgery, its mechanism of action and factors to consider for optimal use.